mohamedelahmady60/TodoListApp/README.md

-# TodoListApp (IOS13 & Swift5)
+## TodoListApp (IOS13 & Swift5)
 A todolist app to keep track of all your tasks.

-The objective of this application is to practice:
+# The objective of this application is to practice:
 1- AutoLayout.

-2- TableViews.
+2- Dealing with TableViews.

 3- CoreData: how to deal with data (Add, delete, and update).

+# let's take a look:

-* let's take a look, you can simply add your task by clicking on plus button
+* you can simply add your task by clicking on plus button

 ![Screen Shot 2020-11-10 at 3 21 23 PM](https://user-images.githubusercontent.com/39662661/98679478-c6929c00-2368-11eb-8f9d-208b4a95222a.png)